-Kate Durbin is a Los Angeles-based artist, writer, and filmmaker whose work focuses on popular culture and digital media.
+Kate Durbin is a Los Angeles-based artist, writer, and filmmaker whose work focuses on popular culture and the Internet.

 Her books include E!
 Entertainment (Wonder), The Ravenous Audience (Akashic Books), and the collaboration ABRA (1913 Press).
 ABRA is also a free, interactive iOS app that is "a living text," which won the 2017 Turn On Literature Prize for electronic literature.
 The project was partly funded by an NEA grant from the Center for Book and Paper Arts at Columbia College Chicago.
 Her novella Kim's Fairytale Wedding (Cute Killa Press) was translated to Spanish and published in Mexico/Spain (2017).
 In 2015, she was the Arts Queensland Poet-in-Residence in Brisbane, Australia.

 Kate makes films, new media work, and does performance art in public spaces and online.
 Recent work includes Hello Selfie, which she performed for the Pulse Art Fair in Miami with Transfer Gallery, in Union Square with Transfer Gallery, in Los Angeles with Perform Chinatown, and with Arts Queensland in Australia.
 Other recent work includes Unfriend Me Now!, about Facebook's rhetorical wars over the 2016 US Presidential election, screened with Peer to Space in Berlin and shown at the Spring Break Art Fair and Femmebit Art Festival in Los Angeles; The Supreme Gentleman, about Isla Vista shooter Elliot Rodger, featured on Art 21's website; and Cloud 9, about female artists and money, commissioned by New Hive.